 Tiffen offers their 10-stop ND filter in a wide range of thread sizes with an aluminum ring.
 This is the least expensive filter in this review, but ... it has dreadful color shift and poor contrast.
 Tiffen makes some good products, but I'm not at all happy with this one.
 Cross this option off of your list.

 The Hoya ProND1000 is available in a wide range of thread sizes in a relatively thick aluminum ring This filter has a very nice price tag – only the Tiffen and B+W non-MRC are priced lower.
 Hoya only specifies "metallic ACCU-ND" in regards to the coating on this filter.

 The new-at-review-time Hoya ProND1000 promised great things in regards to its lack of color shift and it delivers on that promise.
-This filter easily wins the color balance contest and is the only filter in this comparison that does not increase vignetting.
+Prior to the Breakthrough Photography option arriving on the scene, this filter easily won the color balance contest and was the only filter in this comparison that does not increase vignetting.
 Unfortunately, the Hoya leaves this contest early with a sharpness/ghosting problem.
 I have been in touch with Hoya's support in regards to this issue and am waiting on their analysis of a test images I provided them.
 If Hoya provides me with a solution, I would consider a re-evaluation of this has-great-potential filter.